Loneliness Following Bereavement: What to Expect

-Not to be over-looked, is the importance of looking after yourself.
-Sleep can sometimes be difficult and it is perfectly OK at this time to ask your doctor or pharmacist for a mild sedative to help you sleep.
+Not to be over-looked, is the importance of looking after your well being.
+Sleep can sometimes be difficult and it is perfectly acceptable at this time to ask your doctor or pharmacist for a mild sedative to help you through the early days of loss.
 You may not feel much like eating, but keeping your strength up is important.

 If you have a young family to feed, sitting down together for a meal provides an opportunity to see how everyone is getting on.
 Whilst you will want to be strong for them and appear to be coping well, it is important they understand that it is OK to cry sometimes and to share sadness.